-3.14 Relevant case law helps to interpret when an effect should be considered a likely significant effect, when carrying out HRA of a land use plan.

-3.15 In the Waddenzee case [See reference 23], the European Court of Justice ruled on the interpretation of Article 6(3) of the Habitats Directive (transposed into Reg.
-102 of the Habitats Regulations), including that:
+- 3.14 Relevant case law helps to interpret when effects should be considered as a likely significant effect, when carrying out HRA of a land use plan. - 3.15 In the Waddenzee case [See reference 22], the European Court of Justice ruled on the interpretation of Article 6(3) of the Habitats Directive (translated into Reg.
+102 in the Habitats Regulations), including that: